libbyschuknight/tid_til/tid.md

 # Today I Did...Today I have worked on...

+25 May 2016
+...

 24 May 2016
 ... have spent time deploying using Capistrano and finding errors on Rollbar and fixing.
 See [miscellaneous.md](miscellaneous.md).

 23 May 2016
 ... be very careful when deleting migration files.
 Think carefully about rolling back and when to delete!
 Especially if you have data you want to use.